sary357/ai-summit-lab2/README.md

   - AWSLambda_FullAccess
   - IAMFullAccess
   - customize IAM access
-- the create a API key and aws cli to set up development environment with API key/credentail generated on AWS IAM page.
+- then create a API key
+- use aws cli to set up the environment with API key/credentail generated on AWS IAM page.

 # go-api
 - Prerequisite: Go version >= 1.17 & Python >= 3.9